Jordan reclaims 'every inch' of land leased to Israel | DW | 10.11.2019

 Jordan's King Abdullah II announced that the kingdom was imposing "full sovereignty on every inch" of two areas it had leased to Israel 25 years ago.
 Much of the areas are harvested by Israeli farmers.

-Jordan is set to reclaim full control of the areas of Baqura and Ghamr following the expiration of a 25-year lease to Israel, King Abdullah II confirmed on Sunday.
+Jordan is set to reclaim full control of two areas, Baqura and Ghamr, following the expiration of a 25-year lease to Israel, King Abdullah II confirmed on Sunday.

 Ghamr and Baqura became part of Jordan after the country gained independence from Britain in 1946.
-They were later seized by Israel but eventually incorporated into a peace treaty between the two countries in 1994.
-The treaty included a long-term lease that would allow Israeli farmers to work in the area.
+The areas were later seized by Israel but eventually incorporated into a peace treaty between the two countries in 1994.
+The treaty included a long-term lease that would allow Israeli farmers to cultivate the land.

-In addition to farming, Baqura has developed into a popular tourist site for Israelis and visitors from outside the region.
+In addition to being used for farming, Baqura has developed into a popular tourist destination for Israelis and visitors from outside the region.

 "Of course it's a big loss," local tourist official Adva Algarisi told the AFP news agency.
 "It's close to the (Sea of Galilee), it's close to other Christian places, holy places," she said, noting the site also showed "how to live in peace with our neighbors."